Geek-a-Byte/Artificial-Intelligence/README.md

 ![image](https://user-images.githubusercontent.com/59027621/185586103-8bb82229-781f-4bfc-973b-4882d68305c8.png)

 ## Mini-Max Algorithm in Artificial Intelligence
 - Mini-max algorithm is a recursive or backtracking algorithm which is used in decision-making and game theory.
-It provides an optimal move for the player assuming that opponent is also playing optimally.
+It provides an optimal move (best possible move which will increase his chances of winning) for the player assuming that opponent is also playing optimally.
 - Mini-Max algorithm uses recursion to search through the game-tree.
 - Min-Max algorithm is mostly used for game playing in AI.
 Such as Chess, Checkers, tic-tac-toe, go, and various tow-players game.
 This Algorithm computes the minimax decision for the current state.
 - In this algorithm two players play the game, one is called MAX and other is called MIN.